Work, Learning, and Social Interaction Online

 - Collaboration, including the relational bases of collaboration, and technology use in support of collaborative activity

-- Peer Production, from crowdsourcing to online community
+- Peer Production, from online community to crowdsourcing

 In most of my studies I use a social network approach, which considers the interactions (social network “relations”) between people (“nodes”) as the building blocks of networks that affect behavior (see What is Network Analysis? by Lin Freeman on the pages of the International Network of Social Network Analysts), and a social informatics perspective as developed by Rob Kling, which considers how the mutual interactions of social behavior and technology introduction and use (See What is Social Informatics? by Rob Kling; CSST: The Consortium for the Science of Sociotechnical Systems and the iSchools Organization).